-- Focus SEN monitoring on those pupils identified as School Action/School Action+ with reference to quality of provision and target setting.
-Links have been made to the EYFS Team in considering early identification and intervention for pupils identified within datasets - Work with a group of targeted schools with the largest SEN/Non-SEN gaps which have been identified for focused support - Disseminate the key messages from the Progression Guidance documentation, with an emphasis on making two levels of progress - Review provision mapping in schools in line with the Value for Money Toolkit - Rollout Inclusion Development Programme in Autism and Behavioural, Emotional and Social Difficulties.

-- Continue the rollout of Inclusion Development programme for SLCN/Dyslexia ensuring that Headteachers understand how these programmes can support priorities identified in School Development Plans, e.g. improving the quality of speaking and listening, raising standards in reading across a school - Provide all schools with comprehensive datasets in relation to progress of SEN pupils, funding arrangements for SEN pupils, % of children accessing free school meals, looked after children, Ofsted judgements.
-Support will also be provided to schools to use datasets effectively in order to improve outcomes for children and young people with SEN - Rollout national accreditation for SENCos - Continue the development of the Language and Learning Partnership - Review and develop the Language Unit provision at Hetton School - Provide opportunities for staff in schools to access a comprehensive training programme that develops the skill base of staff to meet the needs of pupils with SEND in their schools.
+- Focus SEN monitoring on those pupils identified as SA /SA+ with reference to quality of provision and target setting.
+Links have been made to the EYFS team in considering early identification and intervention for pupils identified within datasets - Work with a group of targeted school with the largest SEN/Non-SEN gaps have been identified for focused support - Disseminate the key messages within the Progression Guidance documentation with an emphasis on 2 levels of progress. - Reviewing provision mapping in schools with reference to the Value for Money Toolkit - Rollout of Inclusion development Programme in Autism and BESD.
+Continue the rollout of Inclusion Development programme for SLCN/Dyslexia ensuring that Headteachers understand how these programmes can support priorities identified in school development plans, e.g. Improving the quality of speaking and listening, raising standards in reading across a school. - All schools will be given a synopsis sheet outlining progress of SEN pupils, funding arrangements for SEN pupils, % of children accessing FSM, LAC, Ofsted judgements.
+The schools will also receive a series of questions regarding their datasets for further exploration - Roll out national Accreditation for SENCos - Continue the development of the Language and Learning partnership - Review and develop the Language unit provision at Hetton School - Provide opportunities for staff in schools to access a comprehensive training programme to that develops the skill base of staff to meet the needs of pupils with SEMD in their schools

-- Forty-eight (48) schools have received targeted support in reviewing their procedures and provision to narrow the SEN attainment gap - All schools have received a SEN Synopsis sheet that collates SEN data in respect of the individual school.
-This allows schools to identify trends and areas for development for SEN pupils - Worked with 12 regional local authorities to establish systems to ensure Progression Guidance has been implemented across our schools with emphasis on raising schools expectations for young people with SEN. Systems developed in Sunderland have been identified as good practice at a regional and national level - SENCos have received training on the Progression Guidance which is now informing the setting of challenging targets.
-This training has ensured that SENCos have raised expectations of pupil with SEN. PIVAT and provision mapping training has complemented this process by ensuring that attainment data is used to inform appropriate provision for pupils in schools - Twenty-one (21) SENCos enrolled on the first phase of the national accredited training which the local authority is leading on, and another 12 SENCos have enrolled on the second phase.
-Additionally, a cohort of 12 teachers are involved in the accredited Dyslexia training - The Language and Learning Partnership is now well established and is providing support to primary schools and early years settings across the city through programmes such as Portage.
-The Partnership receives referrals through the CAF process and as a result provides targeted support to schools and parents in meeting the needs of individuals and groups - The Language Unit provision at Hetton has been reviewed and developed in partnership with Health Services - A provision for secondary school pupils with Autistic Spectrum Disorder has been established at Biddick School and the development of two primary mainstream provisions is being considered.
+- 48 schools have received targeted support in reviewing their procedures and provision to narrow the SEN attainment gap. - All schools have received a SEN Synopsis sheet that collates all the SEN data that is available to the school with respect to SEN provision within their school.
+Allowing schools to identify trends over time. - Worked with 12 regional local authorities to establish systems to ensure progression guidance documentation has been implemented across our schools with emphasis on raising schools expectations for young people with SEN. Systems that have been developed in Sunderland have been identified as good practice at a regional and national level - Primary and Secondary SENCos have received training on the Progression Guidance which is now informing the setting of challenging targets in line with the guidance.
+This training has ensured that SENCos have raised expectations of pupil with SEN. PIVAT and provision mapping training has complemented this process by ensuring that attainment data is used to inform appropriate provision for pupils in schools. - Twenty-one (21) SENCos enrolled on the first phase of the national accredited training which the Local Authority is leading on and another 12 SENCos have enrolled on the second phase of training.
+Additionally we have a cohort of 12 teachers involved in the accredited Dyslexia training - The language and learning partnership is now ell established and is providing support to primary schools and early years settings across the City through programmes such as Portage.
+The partnership receives referrals through the CAF process and as a result provides targeted support to schools and parents in meeting the needs of individuals and groups - The language unit provision at Hetton has been reviewed and developed in partnership with Health - A Secondary ASD provision has been established at Biddick School and we are currently looking at the development of two primary mainstream provisions.